More than 20 million people visit Amsterdam each year.

 - Hotel Buiten.
 Don’t be fooled by the name.
 This is not a hotel but a beach with natural sand kissed by Lake Sloterplas.
 There is also a café that offers all the good stuff: organic beer, homemade cakes, and a variety of treats that will make you stay for at least a couple of hours.
 You can enjoy a nap in a hammock, too.

 - Café de Sluyswacht.
-You will recognize the weird wooden building immediately after you lay eyes on it.
+You will recognize the weird wooden building immediately after you lay your eyes on it.
 Once a simple cottage, the 300-year-old structure is a cozy place to enjoy a delicious cup of coffee or a glass of wit bier.
 Café de Sluyswacht offers traditional pub dishes and even vegan meals, too.

 - Kokopelli’s Headshop.
 The shop is one of the most eclectic locations in Amsterdam.
 Well, it’s not exactly a place to buy food or beverages, but you’ll still love it.
 You can try all kinds of organic hallucinogens, shrooms, and truffles.
 There are also aphrodisiacs, teas, vitamins, herbs, and different art pieces available for purchase.

 - De Frietsteeg.
 Some people insist that this is where they serve the best fritjes (fries) in the whole city.
 It’s a bold statement, considering the love for French fries people have here.
 At De Frietsteeg, you’ll get a paper cone full of lightly salted fries topped with one of the 20 delicious sauces available.
-We’ll leave to you to decide whether they’re the best in Amsterdam.
+We’ll leave it to you to decide whether they’re the best in Amsterdam.

 - Bierfabriek.
 If your life’s goal is to find the best beer and chicken combo, this is where to accomplish it.
 Mouth-watering chicken and crunchy fries are served alongside the house beer.
 The beer tap table is the best accommodation choice here.